-Saquinavir is an inhibitor of HIV protease.
-HIV protease is an enzyme required for the proteolytic cleavage of viral polyprotein precursors into individual functional proteins found in infectious HIV.
 Saquinavir is a peptide-like substrate analogue that binds to the protease active site and inhibits the activity of the enzyme.
 Saquinavir inhibition prevents cleavage of the viral polyproteins resulting in the formation of immature noninfectious virus particles.

 Antiviral Activity